 ‘Where the student body is going to pieces.’

-Slaughter High is a 1986 American-British slasher horror feature film written and directed by George Dugdale, Mark Ezra and Peter Litten.
+Slaughter High is a 1986 American-British slasher horror film written and directed by George Dugdale, Mark Ezra and Peter Litten.
 The Steve Minasian and Dick Randall production stars Caroline Munro, Simon Scuddamore and Carmine Iannoccone.

 Slaughter High closely follows the tropes of many other slasher films of the period and is most notable for the casting of Caroline Munro in the lead female role and the distinctive jester’s mask worn by the killer.
 It was originally titled April Fool’s Day.